best dragon ball games

 Dragon Ball Z: Budokai

 For its time, Budokai was a game-changer.
 It gave us cinematic story mode cutscenes that actually looked like the anime (a huge deal back then), a solid fighting system that was easy to pick up but fun to master, and a capsule system for customizing moves.
-Plus, unlocking Super Saiyan transformations mid-battle?
-Pure hype.
+Plus, unlocking Super Saiyan transformations mid-battle was awesome.

 Leave a Reply